As a small business owner, you know the importance of maintaining a positive reputation.

 Table of Contents:

-Now, think about what you do when the list of nearby restaurants appears.
 Do you start calling places to ask them if their food is good?
 Of course not.
-You scan down the list to check the star counts and reviews!

 The reviews you read will absolutely influence your decision on where to grab a bite to eat.

-If our example alone isn’t enough to show you why reviews are important, check out these statistics from Bright Local:
+If our example alone isn't enough to show you why reviews are essential, check out these statistics from Bright Local:

 - 82% of consumers read online reviews for local businesses, with 52% of 18-54-year-olds saying they 'always' read reviews